kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

   - CPU Manager works with `strict-cpu-reservation` policy option

 - Basic functionality
-1. Enable `CPUManagerPolicyBetaOptions` feature gate and `strict-cpu-reservation` policy option.
+1. Enable `strict-cpu-reservation` policy option.
 2. Create a simple pod of Burstable QoS type.
 3. Verify the pod is not using the reserved CPU cores.
 4. Delete the pod.